apache/orc/site/specification/ORCv2.md

-Because the number of nanoseconds often has a large number of trailing zeros, the number has trailing decimal zero digits removed and the last three bits are used to record how many zeros were removed.
-Thus 1000 nanoseconds would be serialized as 0x0b and 100000 would be serialized as 0x0d.
+Because the number of nanoseconds often has a large number of trailing zeros, the number has trailing decimal zero digits removed and the last three bits are used to record how many zeros were removed. if the trailing zeros are more than 2.
+Thus 1000 nanoseconds would be serialized as 0x0a and 100000 would be serialized as 0x0c.

 Encoding      | Stream Kind     | Optional | Contents
 :------------ | :-------------- | :------- | :-------